Toyota Safety Sense 2.5 Now Standard on All Trims

 - Automatic High Beams (AHB)

-Blind Spot Monitor (BSM) with Rear Cross Traffic Alert (RCTA) is standard on all grades, while XLE and Limited add Front and Rear Parking Assist with Automated Braking (PA w/AB).
+Blind Spot Monitor (BSM) with Rear Cross Traffic Alert (RCTA) is standard on XLE and above.

 The STAR Safety System comes with: Vehicle Stability Control (VSC), Traction Control (TRAC), Anti-Lock Brake System (ABS), Electronic Brake-Force Distribution (EBD), Brake Assist (BA) and Smart Stop Technology® (SST).
 Also complementing TSS 2.5 are 10 standard airbags, standard Hill-Start Assist Control (HAC) and a rear backup camera.
 Blind Spot Monitor with Rear Cross Traffic Alert is standard on the XLE and Limited models.